piciji/denise/readme.md

 * added xInput emulation for Windows rawInput driver [XBOX Controller, xMode devices]
 * fixed a few input handling bugs
 * added slider for analog trigger point when using for digital inputs
+* added help output in console: Denise -h
+* refactored GTK2 to GTK3 for Linux port

 ## 1.0.7
 * fixed a critical bug that caused OSX builds to use illegal instructions for some architectures